heyoeyo/muggled_dpt/README.md

 ```
 The `-l` flag will launch a browser window, you can leave this out if you prefer to open the page manually.
 As with the other scripts, you can add `--help` to the end of this command to see the other modifier flags that are available.
 For example, you can change the `--host` to `"0.0.0.0"` to make the server available to other devices on your network (including smartphones), though this is only recommended if you're on a trusted network!
 The server supports images, video files and even webcams (using the `--use_webcam` flag when launching the script).

 The web interface provides support for visualizing depth data as a 3D model by displacing a dense plane mesh using depth predictions.
 There are controls for setting the scaling factors needed to [properly interpret](https://github.com/heyoeyo/muggled_dpt?tab=readme-ov-file#note-on-depth-results) the (inverse relative) depth estimate.
 There are also some controls bound to keypresses, for example the `~` key, which enables recording.
 An `info` page is available (via a link on the UI) that explains the controls and other available options in more detail.
+It's possible to save the resulting 3D model and import it into 3D editing software, such as [Blender](https://www.blender.org/).

 > [!Note]
-> In an attempt to minimize the dependencies for this repo, the server is very simple and is written in plain python.
-As a result, it has minimal features, efficiency and security.
-It's built purely for use as a local-running demo and is not suitable for deployment in a production environment!
+> This server is very basic in order to avoid the need for external dependencies.
+As a result, it is only meant for local-use and is not suitable for deployment in a production environment!

 ## Note on depth results

 The DPT models output results which are related to the _multiplicative inverse_ (i.e. `1/d`) of the true depth!
 As a result, the closest part of an image will have the _largest_ reported value from the DPT model and the furthest part will have the _smallest_ reported value.
-Additionally, the reported values will not be distributed linearly, which will make the results look distorted if interpretted geometrically (e.g. as a 3D model).
+Additionally, the reported values will not be distributed linearly, which will make the results look distorted if interpretted (e.g. as a 3D model) without accounting for the inverse mapping.

 If you happen to know what the _true_ minimum and maximum depth values are for a given image, you can compute the true depth from the DPT result using: